Ehanlion/mist_obsidian/0. The North-West Highlands/NPCs/Reggie Brown.md

 He captains a single fishing vessel by the names of the Blessed Bream.
 It is small -- at max capacity, maybe 10 men could accompany the skipper.
 It is equipped with a couple fishing pole stands, some nets, and some harpoons for shallows fishing.
 # Man Missing:
 Reggie has recently gone missing from [[Smears-burrow]].
 He was last reported leaving on his fishing boat and sailing along the coast to fish in the shallows.
 Importantly, it is known that he is NOT missing from a raid that happened at [[Smears-burrow]] because he went missing BEFORE the raid that happened.

+More details about where his body can be found are contained with the 'Sad fisherman' hook of [[Mission, Welcome to Mist]].